 Question: Why can’t a Gay Men’s Chorus perform symphonic choral works for Men’s voices like the Men’s Chorus of any Symphony Chorus would perform?

-There are many Anglican canticle settings for men’s voices.
+There are many Anglican canticle settings for men’s voices that can be performed in a Concert Hall setting, meaning a secular setting having nothing to do with organised religion despite the text of the works.
 Pre-COVID19, they were performed often by the Men of the Cathedral Choir of various Cathedrals and a few parishes who had the caliber of choristers required to perform the pieces when the trebles/boys were away or on Summer holiday.
 On occasion, a Gay Men’s Chorus will perform in a church.
 Well, using the church’s pipe organ, why not programme some of the Anglican repertoire — such as the canticle settings for men’s voices by Herbert Howells — and other Anglican composers exclusively for men’s voices?
 That’s not done to my knowledge.
 Why not?

 Or consider this: Have you ever heard an announcer at a microphone say, “this is a performance of the Busoni Piano Concerto in C, Op.
 39 with pianist [name of pianist] and [name of the orchestra].
 Also assisting is the Gay Men’s Chorus of [name of city]?”
 That’s because there’s a choral section in the Busoni for a Men’s Chorus and often the performance involves the Men’s Chorus of a renowned Symphony Chorus.
 Why not invite a Gay Men’s Chorus to perform that?
 Perhaps because most or all Gay Men’s Choruses don’t have the reputation for being a symphonic Chorus?
 Well why not?
+In part, it has to do with the Chorus Directors they hire.
 But rather a Chorus that performs show tunes, Broadway musicals, spirituals, gospel pieces, “contemporary” syrupy, (what sounds like) “womanised” choral drivel and the like?
 Some of these Gay Men’s Choruses take on a “Show Choir” reputation.
 It’s quite a stereotype.

 For a Gay Men’s Chorus, it seems that it’s required that the repertoire be immature.
 Is that the word I’m looking for?
 Silly, sentimental, overly emotional (like most females)?
 So there’s Broadway shows — you gotta have that as if all gay men are into Broadway musicals (I’m not at all)! — it has to be syrupy, childish, and “womanised” (I’m not talking about feminist) music.
 And what happened to choral excellence with some of these ensembles and the concept of perfect intonation (one of the foundations of choral excellence)?
 Some of these Choruses sound like they’re not too far from being out of nursery school with their low maturity level including the repertoire they perform.